Three cities, three key midweek derbies

 United's time for revenge?

-Up in Tayside, city neighbours are preparing for their most crucial derby since Dundee beat United to relegate the Tannadice club from the top flight in May 2016.
+Up in Tayside, the city neighbours are preparing for their most crucial derby since Dundee beat United to relegate the Tannadice club from the top flight in May 2016.

 At first glance, not much has changed since Dundee lost in Aberdeen and United at home to Hibs on Boxing Day.